 Angel and Rebecca Hetherington

 Angel and Rebecca have been married for 4 years and have a 3 year old daughter, Zaylee.
 Angel is a 26 year old plumber who moved to Ocala, FL from The Bronx, New York at the age of 8.
 Rebecca is a 25 year old stay at home mom, a Florida native from Dunnellon.
 Rebecca was the assistant house parent last year and truly enjoyed her time with each of the children.
 When Angel and Rebecca heard the respite parent position was available, they both knew in their hearts that it was something they were meant to do.
-Their ultimate goal is to one day become full time house parents.
+We are so pleased to welcome them as full time house parents!

 Tina moved to Dunnellon, FL from St. Petersburg, FL in 1992 with her husband and four sons.
 Tina worked in the insurance industry just shy of three decades.
 In addition, she has been employed as a free lance bookkeeper for various companies over the course of her career.
 Tina and her husband Glenn now boast not only four sons but eight grandsons as well!
 Glenn and Tina enjoy kayaking and fishing in their rare moments of spare time.
 They call First United Methodist Church in Dunnellon their church home.